solresol/SYD_DAT_7/homework/Homework3.md

   would be good, try to make it as simple as possible.
 If you think accuracy is more important, use ensembling or any other techniques that you have learned.
-* Modify one of the models you have created so that you can evaluate its bias-variance trade-off.
-(You can use one of the models from the previous homework assignment if you think that looks more interesting.)
+* Evaluate the success of your model (you can use another model from another assigment if this doesn't work well).